kashahmed04/w6-example-canvas/README.md

 # w6-example-canvas

-## canvas-05
+## canvas-06

-Details on drawing images.
+Details on clearing the canvas.

 |                                                                        **Branch** | **Description** |
 | --------------------------------------------------------------------------------: | :-------------- |